FailAcademy/learning/web-dev-foundation/_slides/02-rwd/04-github-pages-slides.md

 Let's say we've deployed our site and we're back working on our master branch locally.

-Once we're happy with our changes and we're ready to deploy to GitHub, we need to think about where we're sending our code.
+Once we're happy with our changes and we're ready to deploy to GitHub, we need to think about where we send our code.

 ---

 # Updating Your Site

-First, we want to make sure we deploy to our master branch (as a good habit, and to make sure that other collaborators can pull in our most recent commits).
+First, we want to make sure we update to our master branch (as a good habit, and to make sure that other collaborators can pull in our most recent commits).

+---

+# Updating Your Site

-Next, we'll want to make sure we merge the current version of the master branch into our gh-pages branch too.
+Next, we'll want to make sure we merge the current version of the master branch into our `gh-pages` branch too.

 In doing so, we'll be **deploying** our new code live on the web.